Curriculum Vitae (album)

 Curriculum Vitae is a compilation album by recording artists of Nigerian record label Mo' Hits Records.
-It was released in 2007, by the label.
+It was released in December 2007, by the label.
 Nigerian record producer Don Jazzy first revealed plans for a label collaborative album in 2006.
-Curriculum Vitae was supported by the singles "Why Me" (Remix), "Pere", "Ololufe", "Booty Call" and "Move Your Body".
-It received positive reviews from music critics and was ranked seventh on Pulse Nigeria's list of the 15 Best Nigerian Pop albums ever released between 1999 and 2016.
+Curriculum Vitae was supported by the singles "Why Me" (Remix), "Pere", "Ololufe", "Booty Call", and "Move Your Body".
+It received positive reviews from music critics and was ranked seventh on Pulse Nigerias list of the 15 Best Nigerian Pop albums ever released between 1999 and 2016.

 Background

 Curriculum Vitae was recorded between 2005 and 2006.
 Produced entirely by Don Jazzy, the album was jointly recorded by Mo'Hits All Stars, a collective composed of D'banj, Wande Coal, Dr SID, D'Prince and Kayswitch.
 It was commercially successful and songs from the project continue to have cultural and pop relevance to date.
 Curriculum Vitae was made available for digital download on iTunes in 2009.